Blood Sampling via Vascular Access Devices

 4.6.4.1 When selecting a blood sampling method from a CVAD, the clinician must evaluate and apply the appropriate technique based on clinical context and test requirements:

 4.6.4.2 Push-Pull Method: The push-pull method is the preferred approach.
 It reduces the volume of blood wasted and minimizes hub manipulation.
-The push-pull method produces accurate results for complete blood count, electrolytes, renal and liver function panels, glucose, coagulation studies, arterial blood gases, C-reactive protein, and therapeutic drug monitoring specimens.
+The push-pull method produces accurate results for complete blood count, electrolytes, renal and liver function panels, glucose, coagulation studies, arterial blood gases, C-reactive protein, and therapeutic drug monitoring specimens.888990

 4.6.4.3 Discard Method: When the discard method is used, the discard volume must be determined based on the CVAD’s internal volume, the lock solution used, the pre-draw flush volume, and the specific laboratory tests ordered.
 Coagulation studies require the largest discard volumes among standard laboratory tests.
-The discarded syringe must never be reinfused into the patient due to contamination and clot formation risk.
+The discarded syringe must never be reinfused into the patient due to contamination and clot formation risk.499192

-4.6.4.5 Blood sampling from CVADs currently infusing parenteral nutrition (PN) must be avoided as a routine practice due to the increased risk of catheter-associated bloodstream infection (CABSI) associated with additional hub manipulation during PN infusion.234
+4.6.4.5 Blood sampling from CVADs currently infusing parenteral nutrition (PN) must be avoided as a routine practice due to the increased risk of catheter-associated bloodstream infection (CABSI) associated with additional hub manipulation during PN infusion.93949596

 4.6.4.6 The accuracy of coagulation test results obtained from heparinized CVADs is not definitively established due to confounding variables including collection technique, heparin adherence to catheter materials and biofilm, and variable discard volumes.
-Results from heparinized CVADs must be interpreted with clinical caution, and direct venipuncture retesting may be required.
+Results from heparinized CVADs must be interpreted with clinical caution, and direct venipuncture retesting may be required.494847

 4.6.5 Blood Sampling via Intraosseous Access